 It’s the fundamental tools of any business to check the final position of the business.
 It shows the true and fair pitcher of business.
 The accounting equation must be balanced.
-The increase in assets side of the accounting equation shows the good position of the business as compared to the increase in the liability side of the business equation.
+The increase in the assets side of the accounting equation shows the good position of the business as compared to the increase in the liability side of the business equation.

 ASSETS = LIABILITIES = CAPITAL